 Bernard Guidonis states that Nicholas IV created two cardinals in his first year: Hugo de Bilonno, OP [Hughes de Billon], Cardinal Priest, and Mattheus de Acqua Sparta, Minister General of the Franciscans, who was named Bishop of Porto.
 The creation took place on the Vigil of Pentecost (May 16, 1288).
 The statement is true, but hardly complete.
 The anonymous Milanese manuscript life of Nicholas IV, printed by Muratori (RIS p.
 613 n.
 1), lists: Neapolionem [Orsini], Petrum de Columna [Colonna],Generalem Minorum Fratrem Mattheum de Acqua Sparta, Fratrem Hugonem Magistrum in Theologia Ordinis Praedicatorum.
 The name of Petrus Peregrossus of Milan is omitted.
 Nicholas had also created Bernardus Calliensis as Bishop of Palestrina, but he had died in 1291 [Eubel I second edition, p.
 11; Cardella II, 30-31].
 Lorenzo Cardella (Volume II, pp. 39-40) lists three names of no authenticity whatever: Teobaldo Stampense, Benizio de' Nardi, and Pietro Barelio.
 These and others are named by Alfonso Chacon [Ciacconius], OP, who is of doubtful authority and often demonstrably wrong in naming many more cardinals than ever were; one of these phantom cardinals was already named by Panvinio.

-Panvinio states that Nichols IV had created seven cardinals, among them the phantom cardinal Theobaldus Anglus, Cardinal Priest of Santa Sabina, a title already being held by Hughes de Billon; and Simon the Cluniac monk, who was actually promoted by Celestine V; he includes Matteo Rosso Orsini as a promotion to Bishop of Sabina; but he does not include Bernardus Calliensis, Bishop of Palestrina, at all.
+Panvinio states that Nichols IV had created seven cardinals, among them the phantom cardinal Theobaldus Anglus, Cardinal Priest of Santa Sabina, a title already being held by Hughes de Billon; and also Simon the Cluniac monk, who was actually promoted by Celestine V; Panvinio includes Matteo Rosso Orsini as a promotion to Bishop of Sabina; but he does not include Bernardus Calliensis, Bishop of Palestrina, at all.
 Panvinio also gives a list of cardinals who participated in the election of Celestine V, to the number of fourteen (Epitome, 188-189).
 But his list needs correction.
 He gives the name of Bentivenga de Bentivengis, Cardinal Bishop of Albano and Prior Episcoporum, who had already died in 1289.
 He lists Hugh of Evesham, Cardinal Priest of S. Lorenzo in Lucina, who had died in 1287.
 He names Geoffroy de Bar, Cardinal Priest of S. Susanna, who had likewise died in 1287.
 He lists a certain Simon (the Cluniac monk who was actually made a cardinal by Celestine V in 1294), whom he makes Cardinal Priest of S. Balbina.
-He makes Matteo Rosso Orsini the Cardinal Bishop of Sabina, a post he never held and which was held in 1292 by Cardinal Bianchi; there was a Matthew who was a Suburbicarian Bishop, but that was Matthew of Acqua Sparta.
+He makes Matteo Rosso Orsini the Cardinal Bishop of Sabina, a post he never held and which was held in 1292 by Cardinal Bianchi; there was a Matthew who was a Suburbicarian Bishop, but that was Matthew of Acquasparta.
 Altogether an unsatisfactory performance for Panvinio.

 The Conclave ought to have begun by mid-April at the latest.
 There were two parties among the Cardinals, one led by Matteo Rosso Orsini, the other by Giacopo Colonna.
 Giovanni Villani writes (Book VII, chapter 150; col. 341): vaco la Chiesa per discordia de' Cardinali 18 mesi (sic), che l'una parte voleva Papa a petitione del Re Carlo , onde era capo Messer Matteo Rosso delli Orsini; della contraria parte era capo Messer Jacopo de' Colonnesi.
 As Cardinal Stefaneschi puts it (line 200 ff., Muratori RIS, p.
 622):

 Once again, the Cardinals chose to ignore the explicit instructions in the Conclave Constitution of Gregory X. They could not be brought to agree on the place in which they would hold the Conclave.
 Cardinal Latino Orsini tried his best to bring a conclave together, first at Santa Maria Maggiore, then at Nicholas' Palace at Santa Sabina, then at Santa Maria sopra Minerva.
 Each effort failed.
 Rome was plunged into civil war between the Orsini and the Colonna.
 There was a contested election for Senator of Rome.
 Though the Roman cardinals remained in the city, therefore, they were split in their loyalties and unwilling to entrust their safety to each other.
 Other cardinals dispersed instead of assembling.
 Benedetto Caetani, claiming a long-standing illness, returned to Agnani, his home town.
 Hugues de Billon and three other cardinals retired to Reate.
-On August 2, Cardinal Cholet died, leaving only eleven electors.
+On August 2, 1293, Cardinal Cholet died, leaving only eleven electors.
 Only in September, 1292, after the summer heat had dissipated, Caetani, Matthew of Acquasparta, and Bianchi returned to the city.
 But still there was no conclave.
 In 1293, anarchy continued in Rome.
 Senators (Agapitus Colonna and Ursus Orsini) were elected around Easter, obviously an attempt to end the bloodshed by appointing one senator from each faction; but they died in office.
-Cardinals Hughes and Matthew returned to Reate .
+Cardinals Hughes and Matthew returned to Reate.
 Caetani went off by himself to Viterbo.
 Only three of the Roman cardinals ultimately remained in the city (Stefaneschi, in Muratore RIS, p.
 616 col. 1).
 There began to be a real fear of schism.

 In October, 1293, two neutral senators were appointed, Peter Stefaneschi (father of the future poet and Cardinal) and Oddo of San Eustachio.
 The cardinals finally decided, negotiating through intermediaries, to meet at Perugia on the Feast of Saint Luke the Evangelist (October 23).
 Virtually the whole of the winter passed, however, without any progress toward finding a successor to Nicholas IV.
 Then Charles II of Sicily, who was returning from French territory, and his eldest son Charles Martel of Hungary, who was coming up from Apulia by way of Capua and Rome to meet his father, came to Perugia to see the Cardinals in conclave.
 King Charles exhorted the cardinals toward a quick election, to which Cardinal Latino Orsini made a formal response.
-At some point, Charles and Cardinal Benedetto Caetani exchanged words with one another (as Jordanus reports, quoted by Reynaldus sub anno 1293, ii, p.
+At some point, Charles and Cardinal Benedetto Caetani exchanged words with one another (as Jordanus reports, quoted by Baronius-Reynaldus sub anno 1293, ii, p.
 126):